all content including images ©2007 chiflow.com and Gerald A. Sharp

 Directories

-Most people that take the time to set up and manage directories have an agenda of their own.
-A prospective student should be aware of this and consider the motivation of the people running the website. (e.g. There is a store associated with the chiflow.com website.)
-One of the biggest Wu style Taijiquan teacher directories was built on a printed directory with a "pay us to include you" scheme, and a "pay us more and we'll make it worth your money:" this sort of thing is not an uncommon way to inflate one's lineage or reputation, but it is usually a poor way of finding a teacher.
-Our agenda for including the people and groups in the Virtual Community above is that we have some connection with them (although in some cases it is not a very close connection).
-Our motivation for including directories and adding link exchanges is entirely selfish: without these links actually pointing here (and associated website hits and search engine ranking) no one would ever find our website.
+Directories can be useful in finding a teacher or connecting with other practitioners.
+However, not all directories are created equal.
+One of the biggest Wu style Taijiquan teacher directories was built on a printed directory with a "pay us to include you" scheme, and a "pay us more and we'll make it worth your money:" This sort of thing is not an uncommon way to inflate one's lineage or reputation, but it is usually a poor way of finding a teacher.
+Our agenda for including the people and groups in the Virtual Community below is that they have listed us or connected with us (although in some cases it is not a very close connection).
+These connections are important in the virtual community.
+Without these links actually pointing here (and associated website hits and search engine ranking) some might never find our website.

 Tai Chi America Directory; Scheele Directory (a big one); Budoseek directory; Goode Tai Chi ; Cloud Hands Tai Chi Chuan and Chi Kung